People are comparing Artemis II crew's Donald Trump call with Mark Carney's

 While unclear if it was intentional or not, the history-making Artemis II crew accidentally went viral after footage of their conversation with US president Trump showed them going silent for at least a full minute after Trump stopped ranting at them.

-As they continue their journey back to Earth after circling the Moon, the team also took a call from Carney, and plenty of people pointed out the very different vibe.
+As they continued their journey back to Earth after circling the Moon, the team also took a call from Carney, and plenty of people pointed out the very different vibe.

 Carney asked Canadian crew member Jeremy Hansen, “A lot of Canadians just want one point of reassurance that the preference is for maple syrup over Nutella on your pancakes in the morning”, to which the crew cracked up.